j-maas/recipe-box/README.md

 - [ ] Highlight occurrences of ingredients on hover.
 - [ ] Allow setting portions.
 - [ ] Embed timers.
+- [ ] Instead of brute deletion, have a bin to protect against accidental deletion.